 Characteristics of the Bird's Nest Spruce

-The bird's nest spruce grows to 2–4 feet tall, though it can eventually reach 8 feet tall in some locations.
-This native European flourishes in full-sun gardens in USDA Hardiness Zones 3–8.
+The bird's nest spruce grows to two to fourfeet tall, though it can eventually reach eight feet in some locations.
+This native European flourishes in full-sun gardens in USDA Hardiness Zones 3 through 8.
 For best growth, the soil should be moist with proper drainage.

 The bird's nest spruce is a monoecious species, meaning both male and female flowers are found on the same plant.
 They are not very noticeable and do not substantially affect the plant's appearance.
 This variety tends not to produce cones very often, if ever.